chainloop-dev/chainloop/app/cli/README.md

 ```
 go run app/cli/main.go --insecure
 ```

+> NOTE: In development a --insecure flag must be provided to talk to the local APIs

 ### Configure the CLI to point to the local control plane and CAS services.